 Professor of Law - School of Law

-Professor Anderson has taught Contracts, Constitutional Law, Comparative Constitutional Law, Evidence, International Human Rights, Jurisprudence, and White Collar Crime.
-He has won numerous teaching awards and was voted Law School Professor of the Year for 2017-2018.
+Professor Anderson teaches Business Associations, Contracts, Constitutional Law, Comparative Constitutional Law, Evidence, International Human Rights, Jurisprudence, Securities Regulation, and White Collar Crime.
+He has won numerous teaching awards and was most recently voted Law School Professor of the Year for 2018-2019.